YDS67/cli-audio-player/README.md

 # Simple audio player for terminal

-Tested on Ubuntu, but should work anywhere.
-Will test on Windows later.
+Tested on Ubuntu. *Doesn't work on Windows* (because ncurses), need to use another ui library.

 Used rodio crate for audio, terminal_input and ncurses for ui.

-One feature still missing - playback doesn't loop and the program doesn't exit when music ends.